-While all this host-hunting is a genuine pain in the arse, the good news is that you should only have to do it once.
+While all this host-hunting can be a genuine pain, the good news is that you should only have to do it once.

 As soon as your site is set up, the majority of technical problems disappear.
 WordPress handles almost all of the difficult stuff for you, and the most technical parts of setting it up are copy-and-pasting username and password information from the welcome letter your host will send you, before FTPing it to the address provided.

 As soon as you're done, the fun bit starts – picking themes, adding cool plugins, and actually writing your first few posts.

 WordPress themes come in many forms, from simple blog designs to 'magazine' layouts that look more like regular sites.
 Visit the Themes panel on the Dashboard and click 'Install Themes' and you can browse through, preview and enable one of the many free ones available online.
 Usually, the only price for using these on your personal site is giving a linkback or credit to the original author.

 Commercial themes are available too, prices ranging from 'very little' to 'holy sweet crap'.
 These often have advantages, like very advanced control panels that let you do lots of customization without the need to edit the original files, and won't be as commonly used as the nicer free themes.
 However, for most small blogs, there's no point paying through the nose when there are so many good ones available for nothing.